Top 7 Social Media Trends in 2023 That Every Business Needs to Adopt

 The popularity of TikTok and Instagram influencers skyrocketed in 2020.
 This trend significantly escalated during the extended lockdowns that inspired people to become content creators and attract a huge follower base.

-Most brands try influencer marketing to see how it works, but as finding the right niche influencers, most of the brands have gone all in.
+Most brands try influencer marketing to see how it works, but to find the right niche influencers, most of the brands have gone all in.

 Nearly 90% of all marketers find ROI from influencer marketing comparable to or better than other marketing channels.